hackclub/hackclub/workshops/geometric_pattern/README.md

 ![](img/12_circles.png)

 Great, now that we've drawn one row of circles in the middle, we have to draw the other rows.
-Guess we'll be writing a lot of `ellipse()` statements.
+Guess we'll be writing a lot of `circle()` statements.

 Just kidding!
 There's a construct in programming called a loop, and it repeats a set of instructions as many times as you decide.